bbauska/JS-Notes4Pros/README.md

 100
 99
 98
-.
+...
 1
-Do.while Loop
+Do...while Loop
-A do.while loop will always execute at least once, regardless of whether the condition is true or false: var i = 101;
+A do...while loop will always execute at least once, regardless of whether the condition is true or false: var i = 101;
 do {
 console.log(i);